mnightshade/mnightshade/README.md

 Data Analyst
 ------------

 Looking for new tasks and opportunities.
-Beginner Data Analyst.
+Studying Data Analytics.

 * 🌍  I'm based in Russia
 * ✉️  You can contact me at [t.me/mhshabalov](mailto:t.me/mhshabalov)